hannahchan/LokiLoggingProvider/README.md

 # Loki Logging Provider

+> **Warning**: This project is no longer maintained.
+>
+> We now recommend using OpenTelemetry in your .NET application to export logs via the OpenTelemetry Protocol (OTLP).
+OpenTelemetry is a vendor-agnostic framework with strong industry support and both Grafana Loki and Grafana Cloud Logs support ingesting logs via OTLP.

 Send logs directly to [Grafana Loki](https://grafana.com/loki) from your .NET application.
 The Loki Logging Provider is a simple library that plugs into the logging framework provided in .NET.

 For more information about logging, please checkout [_Logging in .NET_](https://docs.microsoft.com/dotnet/core/extensions/logging) and [_Logging in .NET Core and ASP.NET Core_](https://docs.microsoft.com/aspnet/core/fundamentals/logging).